Motorola: from the 68000 to 68040

 Surprisingly, Motorola was still able to release a 68k Pentium-class processor, the 68060 in 1994.
 This processor also had problems with floating point arithmetic.
 And most importantly not a single popular system remained except for the Commodore Amiga, where the 68060 could find application, but the Commodore company went bankrupt in the same 1994.
 According to some conspiracy theories, Commodore went bankrupt, in particular, due to the fact that the 68060 could have competed with the Power PC architecture that the Apple Macintosh computers began to use.

 Motorola processors up to and including 1994 were generally quite comparable to the Intel x86 and in some important aspects they were always better.
 However, Intel unlike Motorola spent a lot of effort to retain its customers and attract new ones.
 Moreover in the fight against its main competitor, Intel sometimes acted rather not kindly.
 For instance, it's hard to believe that a big review article in Byte magazine from 9/1985, where is stated about the 68000 without proof that "compared to the 8086/8088, it required a massive software effort to get it to do anything", could appear outside the context of this struggle.
 On the other hand, Motorola did everything later and more expensive than Intel.
 In addition, Motorola processors clearly lacked originality, too much was copied from DEC and IBM technologies.
+Among the reasons for the collapse of 68k in particular and Motorola in general, a political reason is sometimes mentioned, namely the company's low investment in the Israeli economy, which made it very different from Intel.
 Of course, the failure of the 68k was caused by complex reasons, combining both weak strategic marketing and some architectural shortcomings.

 But the story didn't end there.
 In 2015, when Motorola has long been a thing of the past, the Apollo Core 68080 was released!